Quantification and Aggregation over Concepts of the Ontology: Related Work

 \end{example}

 The question is: over what sorts of values does $h$ range (in the context of a structure $\I$)?
 Over the set of intensions of unary function symbols in $\voc$?
 There may be none!
-Or over the set of all binary relations between nodes of the pattern and the graph in $\I$?
+Or over the set of all binary functions from nodes of the pattern to nodes of the graph in $\I$?
 Clearly, over the latter.
-Hence, $h$ is a second order variable and $\mathit{hom/1}$ a second order predicate symbol.
+Hence, $h$ is a second-order variable and $\mathit{hom/1}$ a second-order predicate symbol.